Meoma ventricosa

-Meoma ventricosa, known by the common names cake urchin and red heart urchin, is a large species of sea urchin which lives in shallow waters in the Caribbean.
-It may reach a diameter of twenty centimeters and is covered in reddish-brown spines.
-It has both pentagonal radial symmetry and bilateral symmetry, giving it a sand-dollar appearance; however, two of its five sections are merged more closely than the others.
+Meoma ventricosa, known by the common names cake urchin and red heart urchin, is a species of large sea urchins which live in shallow waters in the Caribbean.
+They may reach a diameter of twenty centimeters and are covered in reddish-brown spines.
+Specimens have both pentagonal radial symmetry and bilateral symmetry, giving them a sand-dollar appearance; however, two of the five sections are merged more closely than the others.